mosip/id-authentication/performance-test/README.md

 *IDA_Test_Script.jmx

-	*Auth Token Generation (Setup): This thread conatins Auth manager authentication API which will generate auth token value for Registration client.
+	*Auth Token Generation (Setup): This thread contains Auth manager authentication API which will generate auth token value for Registration client.
+The token expires after 24 hours.

 	* Create Identities in MOSIP Identity System (Setup) : This thread contains the authorization api's for regproc and idrepo from which the auth token will be generated.
 There is set of 4 api's generate RID, generate UIN, add identity and add VID.
 From here we will get the VID which can be further used as individual id.
 These 4 api's are present in the loop controller where we can define the number of samples for creating identities in which "addIdentitySetup" is used as a variable.